eventB-Soton/UML-B_ERS_Diagram/DeveloperDocumentation.md

  - [Sirius Best Practices](https://www.obeodesigner.com/resource/guidelines/EclipseSirius_BestPractices_EN.pdf) : Contains a few useful tips to design a user friendly/maintainable tool
  - [AQL documentation](https://www.eclipse.org/acceleo/documentation/aql.html) : Will be useful if you need to write or understand complex AQL instructions.

+## Sirius built-in help
+In case you need more in-depth information about Sirius, I recommend to use the Sirius help contents.
+Those are accessible directly from your Eclipse Platform, via Help > Help Contents > Sirius.
+More specifically, the "Sirius Specifier Manual" will come in handy.